 Subdomains are subsites within your main site or main domain, therefore, yourdomain.com, the subdomain for a user account will be account.yourdomain.com.

 Subdomains are highly customizable and can be used as separate sites that have separate WordPress installations.
 They can have separate DNS records from the main site but cannot have separate nameservers from the main site.

 Subdomain Use Cases

-In this article we will discuss the case of having a separate WordPress installation on a subdomain.
+In this article we will discuss having a separate WordPress installation on a subdomain for two different cases.

-After clicking Add Domain, a pop up box will appear.
-In the Domain field, write the name of your subdomain.
-For example, howto.subdomain.com, where the name “howto” is the SUB and the name “subdomain” is the main DOMAIN.
+A pop up will appear.
+Fill in the name of your subdomain in the domain field.
+For example, account.yourdomain.com, where the name “account” is the SUB and the name “yourdomain” is the main DOMAIN.
 Then click Add Domain.

-In the first case with nameservers of your main site pointed to 10Web, once you have successfully added your subdomain, it will appear in the list of your domains and an A record and a CNAME record will be automatically created for your subdomain.
+In this case, with nameservers of your main site pointed to 10Web, once you have successfully added your subdomain, it will appear in the list of your domains.
+An A record and a CNAME record will be automatically created for your subdomain.

-In the second case with nameservers of your main site pointed elsewhere, you now need to create an A record in your main domain registrar.
+In the case with nameservers of your main site pointed elsewhere, after adding your subdomain, you need to create an A record in your main domain registrar.
 To do this, you first need to locate the IPv4 address of your subdomain.
-In your 10Web dashboard, go to Hosting services then click on Info.
+Under Hosting Services then click on Credentials.
 Find your IP address and copy it.